When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 Toolbox Talks Not Integrated with Permit Issuing Process.

 Integrating toolbox talks into the permit-issuing process ensures that all workers have received the necessary information and training to perform their work safely.
 This can include incorporating toolbox talks into the permit application process, requiring workers to attend toolbox talks before beginning work, and documenting the completion of toolbox talks as part of the permit approval process.
+By embedding toolbox talks into the permit-to-work management system, you ensure every worker is briefed before stepping onto the job site.

 Conclusion